rjacosta/r6-siege-stat-tracker-frontend/README.md

 # r6-siege-stat-tracker-frontend
 This is a React app that can be used to search the stats and information of players on Rainbow Six Siege.
+This app is hosted by Heroku at https://r6-siege-stat-tracker-frontend.herokuapp.com.
+If you are new to Rainbow 6 Siege and don't know any users, then feel free to look up my user 'KirklandVodka.'.
+You are also welcome to compare my stats with a friend of mine 'KirklandTequila'.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).